fommil/fpmortals/manuscript/complete.md

       refresh <- F.ask
 ~~~~~~~~

-Fundamentally, any parameter can be moved into the `MonadReader`.
-This is of
+Any parameter can be moved into the `MonadReader`.
+This is of most value to
-most value to immediate callers when they simply want to thread through this
+immediate callers when they simply want to thread through this information from
-information from above.
-With `ReaderT`, we can reserve `implicit` parameter
+above.
+With `ReaderT`, we can reserve `implicit` parameter blocks entirely for
-blocks entirely for the use of typeclasses, reducing the mental burden of using
+the use of typeclasses, reducing the mental burden of using Scala.
-Scala.

 The other method in `MonadReader` is `.local`